The government has unveiled an unprecedented support package to help businesses through the COVID-19 crisis.

 Whilst this grant is taxable in that it will be treated as income in your accounts, the wages will be treated as an expense in your accounts and therefore there will be no corporation tax charge.

 In order to access this scheme, businesses need to designate their workers as ‘furloughed employees’.
 A furloughed employee is an employee that remains on the payroll but is not working due to the coronavirus outbreak.
 From 1st July 2020 the government introduced flexible furloughing, which allows part time furlough depending upon your workloads.
 This could see you or your employees return to work a few days a week and continue to be furloughed for the remainder of the week, this could be useful for contractors who may be offered a tapered return to the office.

 For the time furloughed, you cannot do any work that makes money or provides services to the business.
 Directors of personal service companies can be furloughed and continue to complete their statutory filing obligations.

-The scheme has been subject to many changes and variations and on 17th December the scheme was once again extended.
-The CJRS will now end on 30th April 2021.
-The scheme from 1st November 2020 to 30th April 2021 will operate in largely the same way as it did in August 2020.
+The scheme has been subject to many changes and variations and the scheme was once again extended.
+The CJRS will now end on 30th September 2021.
+The scheme from 1st November 2020 to 30th September 2021 will operate in largely the same way as it did in August 2020.